 Furthermore, it is uncertain whether any new PRC laws, rules or regulations relating to contractual arrangements will be adopted or if adopted, what they would provide.
-For example, the National People's Congress approved the Foreign Investment Law on March 15, 2019, and the State Council approved the implementing regulations on December 12, 2019, effective from January 1, 2020.
+For example, the National People's Congress approved the Foreign Investment Law on March 15, 2019 and the State Council approved the Regulation on Implementing the Foreign Investment Law, or the Implementation Regulations, on December 12, 2019, effective from January 1, 2020.
 The Supreme People's Court of China issued a judicial interpretation on the Foreign Investment Law on December 26, 2019, effective from January 1, 2020.
-The Decision of the State Council on Revising and Repealing Certain Administrative Regulations became effective on May 1, 2022, which deletes certain provisions of the Administrative Provisions on Foreign-Invested Telecommunications Enterprises.
-The Foreign Investment Law and its implementing regulations do not touch upon the concepts and regulatory regimes that were historically suggested for the regulation of the variable interest entity structures, and thus this regulatory topic remains unclear under the Foreign Investment Law.
-Substantial uncertainties exist in the Foreign Investment Law and its implementing regulations with respect to its implementation and interpretation and it is also possible that variable interest entities will be deemed as foreign invested enterprises and be subject to restrictions in the future.
+The Foreign Investment Law and the Implementation Regulations do not touch upon the relevant concepts and regulatory regimes that were historically suggested for the regulation of the variable interest entity structures, and thus this regulatory topic remains unclear under the Foreign Investment Law.
+There are substantial uncertainties exist in the Foreign Investment Law and the Implementation Regulations with respect to its implementation and interpretation and it is also possible that variable interest entity will be deemed as foreign invested enterprises and be subject to restrictions in the future.
 Such restrictions may cause interruptions to our operations, products and services and may incur additional compliance cost, which may in turn materially and adversely affect our business, financial condition and results of operations.